 Complete Guide to TOPIK - Self Study Package BX0121

-Best Self-Study Material to Prepare for TOPIK Test
+Best Self-Study Course to Prepare for TOPIK Test

 Learning grammar is one of the most difficult things for Korean language learners.
-On this blog we will try to help you learn Korean grammar in the quickest and easiest way possible.
-This blog will be helpful for those who are studying Korean language and want to improve their grammar skills.
+On this blog, we will try to help you learn Korean grammar in the quickest and easiest way possible.
+This blog will be helpful for those who are studying the Korean language and want to improve their grammar skills.

-Today we’ll see how to form sentences with grammar pattern “ Noun + 보다 " with some example sentences.
+Today, we’ll look at how to form sentences using the grammar pattern “Noun + 보다”, along with some example sentences.

 Noun + 보다